 Note that the performance of an MPC protocol can be measured both in terms of communication overhead and computational overhead.
-Using fully homomorphic encryption [Gen09], it is possible to achieve very low communication overhead that is independent of the circuit size [AJL+12] even in the malicious setting, but for reasonably complex functions FHE is impractical due to very high computational costs.
+Using fully homomorphic encryption [Gen09], it is possible to achieve very low communication overhead that is independent of the circuit size even in the malicious setting [AJL+12], but for reasonably complex functions FHE is impractical due to very high computational costs.
 On the other hand, practical MPC protocols typically communicate for every AND gate in the circuit, and use oblivious transfer (OT) to carry out the computation.
 Fast OT extension techniques allow a large number of secret-shared bit multiplications5 to be performed using only symmetric primitives and an amortized communication complexity of $O(\kappa)$ [IKNP03] or $O(\kappa/\log\kappa)$ [KK13, DKS+17] bits, where κ is a computational security parameter.
-This leads to an overall communication complexity which grows with $O(n^2\kappa/\log\kappa)$ bits per AND gate in protocols based on secret-sharing following the [GMW87] style, and $O(n^2\kappa)$ in those based on garbled circuits in the style of [Yao86, BMR90, BLO16].
+This leads to an overall communication complexity which grows with $O(n^2\kappa/\log\kappa)$ bits per AND gate for GMW-style protocols based on secret-sharing, and $O(n^2\kappa)$ in those based on garbled circuits [Yao86, BMR90, BLO16].